munificent/journal/asset/post/2010-10-01-solving-the-expression-problem.md

 for printing lumped together and isolated from the rest of the code just like a dynamic language.

-The magical part is that this is *statically* type-checked too.
+The magical part is that this is *statically* type checked too.
 The program won't run until we've made sure that every document type now has all four methods.